aspose-total/Aspose.Total-Products/total/en/android-java/conversion/potx-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to XLS in Android via Java or Online App" h2="Export POTX file to XLS in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a POTX file to XLS is a useful process for many Android users.
+POTX files are used to store presentations created in Microsoft PowerPoint, while XLS files are used to store spreadsheets created in Microsoft Excel.
+Converting a POTX file to XLS allows users to access the data stored in the presentation in a spreadsheet format, making it easier to analyze and manipulate.

+<h2>How Aspose.Total Helps for POTX to XLS Conversion</h2>

-You can easily convert POTX file to XLS in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POTX file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLS.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables users to easily convert POTX files to XLS.
+The process is a two-step process, with the first step being to export the POTX file to HTML using Aspose.Slides for Android via Java.
+The second step is to convert the HTML to XLS using Aspose.Cells for Android via Java.
+This process is simple and efficient, allowing users to quickly and easily convert their POTX files to XLS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}